zbuzzeo/Buzz-Word-Bingo/README.md

   Example:
   if `{ "buzzword": "Agile is amazing", "score": 1000 }` is sent to this route then the server will create a new [buzz word object](https://github.com/expressjs/body-parser#bodyparserurlencodedoptions) and add it to a collection.

 `PUT /buzzword`:  Updates a buzz word's `heard` property.
+This also marks that the buzzword has been "heard" in the conversation.
+Therefore, the total score should be incremented with the score value attached to the heard buzzword.
 The body **should** contain these keys:
   - `buzzWord` which is the buzz word to modify.
   - `heard` Changes the value stored.
   Example:
   if `{ "buzzWord": "Social-Mobile", "heard": true }` is sent to this route then the server will find the buzz word "Social-Mobile" and change it's `heard` property to `true`.
+It should then update the total score kept on the server and return that value as part of the response object.

 `DELETE /buzzword`: Deletes a buzz word from the collection.

 ## Score?
-For now, your server only handles one user's game and one user's score total.
-It's up to you on how you keep track of the user's score.
+For now, it's up to you on how you keep track of the user's score.

 ## Middleware to use
 [Body-Parser](https://github.com/expressjs/body-parser) - Use this module to help parse the `data` coming from a request.
 Focus on the **[urlencodedoptions](https://github.com/expressjs/body-parser#bodyparserurlencodedoptions)** section of the README, use the `extended: true` option.
 Take some time to scan through the documentation.
 What is `body-parser` module doing for us?
 Is this module doing something we previously had to do manually?